salus-rai/Salus/responsible-ai-moderationlayer/README.md

 ## License
 The source code for the project is licensed under the MIT license, which you can find in the [LICENSE.txt](LICENSE.txt) file.

-## Contact
-If you have more questions or need further insights please feel free to connect with us at DL : Infosys Responsible AI
-Mailid: Infosysraitoolkit@infosys.com